-This dairy free, gluten free strawberry scone recipe is loaded with fresh strawberries.
+This dairy-free and gluten-free strawberry scone recipe is loaded with fresh strawberries.
 This simple scone recipe is easy to make and is a delicious addition to your breakfast or brunch!

-Once we get strawberries, the pressure is on to use these strawberries up as fast as we can because these only stay fresh for a couple of days.
+Once we get strawberries, the pressure is on us to use these strawberries up as fast as we can because they only stay fresh for a couple of days.

 A scone is a delicious little quick bread that originated in England.
 Scones were enjoyed at afternoon tea.
 Our family loves to eat scones for breakfast.

 Scones can come in sweet or savory.
 You can mix up any combination and just toss them into the batter.
 What are your favorite things to put in scones?

 - Almond flour - I highly suggest using almond flour and not almond meal.
 Almond meal is more coarse and will make your scones grainy.

 - Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
 That doesn't mean others will not work; I just have not tested other flours.

 - Coconut oil - You can also use butter or vegan butter.

 - Almond milk - I used almond milk but other dairy-free milk will work.
 I do not recommend canned coconut milk.

 Step 1: Add your dry ingredients to a bowl and whisk to blend.